 The primary goal of the Pipeline program over the 2020-2022 funding cycle is to bring more community organizations doing similar work together to strengthen the regional response and resources available to our youth.

-Investing in the Youth of San Bernardino and Riverside is the longterm strategy to move the needle on poverty in our region.
+the Investina in Youth of Bernardino and Riverside is the longterm strategy to move the needle on poverty in our region.

 The pipeline program activities are funded by hospital community benefit: